86Box/docs/dev/api/device.rst

 .. figure:: images/deviceconfig.png
    :align: center

    All option types currently configurable through the user interface.
-[TO BE UPDATED ONCE I GET OUT OF HIDPI]

 These options are stored in the emulated machine's configuration file, in a section identified by the device's ``name``: